Orange stain on Blue River in Breckenridge fades as officials watch drinking water

 One of the biggest concerns following the river’s dramatic change in color this weekend has been about the safety of drinking water supplies, especially with hundreds of thousands of people living on the Front Range relying on Dillon Reservoir.
 The reservoir is downstream of the orange discharge in the river, but state officials and representatives of Denver Water are both saying that the drinking water should still be safe.

 He explained that because of the size of Dillon Reservoir and the size of Denver Water’s water treatment system overall, events like Saturday’s runoff don’t often lead to “a measurable impact on water quality.”
-Furthermore, water from Dillon Reservoir goes through water treatment plants anyway, which remove contaminants and ensure the water is safe for human consumption.
+Furthermore, water from Dillon Reservoir goes through water treatment plants anyway, which removes contaminants and ensures the water is safe for human consumption.

 “We conduct exhaustive testing in accordance with U.S. Environmental Protection Agency standards and Colorado Department of Public Health and Environment guidelines, and those tests show our drinking water is safe and meets or goes beyond federal and state requirements,” Hartman said.